Gary Sobers scored 110 runs in the first innings for West Indies © Getty Images

 Wicketkeeper Jackie Hendricks joined David Holford and produced a remarkable second wind of the rear-guard action.
-In two hours and 20 minutes, the two put on122.
+In 2 hours 20 minutes the two put on122.
 By the time McKenzie dismissed Holdford for a gutsy 80 during the dying minutes of the day, West Indies had passed 600 and were almost in the zone of safety.

 Early next morning, McKenzie bowled Gibbs to end the West Indian innings at 616.
 That left Australia with an improbable 360 to get from almost the entire final day.